The beginner’s guide to AI in healthcare

 Is AI replacing our healthcare professionals?

 No. It’s empowering them to focus on what they do best.
-The AI saves clinicians’ time by assisting patients who need quick access to information.
-At the same time, the AI is becoming a tool for clinicians, to help them make better decisions based on user-inputted information.
+The AI saves doctors time by assisting patients who need information, but don’t need a consultation.
+At the same time, the AI is becoming a tool for doctors, to help them make better decisions based on user-inputted information.

 Isn’t the traditional health system good enough?

-The traditional ways of accessing healthcare will always matter.
-There are often times when patients are required to meet with their doctors in-person.
+The traditional ways of accessing healthcare will always matter – there are often times when patients need to meet with their doctors in-person.
 But global healthcare services are becoming overstretched and harder to access, and we have to deal with unforeseen events such as the COVID-19 pandemic, so we also need to look to AI for solutions.